Shoulders to Stand On

 Experience the stories of courage, sacrifice and accomplishments of those whose shoulders we stand on.

--From the website of The Gay Alliance of the Genesee Valley, the makers of the documentary.
+-From the website of Out Alliance, the makers of the documentary.

 Click here to watch the “Shoulders to Stand On” trailer.